 - Goodwin,P., Fildes, R., Lawrence, M. and Nikolopoulos,K., 2006, The Process of Using a Forecasting Support System (pdf)

-J. Scott Armstrong, ed., Principles of Forecasting, 2001.
+Armstrong, J. Scott ed., Principles of Forecasting, 2001.
 This summary of knowledge from experts and empirical studies provides guidelines that apply to economics, sociology, psychology and other fields.
 It addresses problems related to finance (How much is this company worth?), marketing (Will a new product be successful?), personnel (How can we identify the best job candidates?), and production (What level of inventories should be kept?).
 Edited by Professor J. Scott Armstrong of the Wharton School, University of Pennsylvania, this book contains contributions by 40 leading experts in forecasting.
 The 30 chapters cover all types of forecasting methods: judgmental methods, such as Delphi, role-playing, and intentions studies and quantitative methods, including econometric methods, expert systems, and extrapolation.
 Some methods, such as conjoint analysis, analogies, and rule-based forecasting, integrate quantitative and judgmental procedures.
 In each area, the authors identify what is known in the form of “if-then principles” and summarize evidence on these principles.
 The book also includes the first comprehensive forecasting dictionary.
-Developed over a four-year period, the book presents knowledge in the form of principles that can be used by researchers and practitioners.
-To ensure accuracy, the authors reviewed one another’s papers.
-In addition, 122 external reviewers made suggestions.

 Fildes, Robert and Ord, Keith, Principles of Business Forecasting, July 2012 by Cengage, is a new book by Lancaster University Management School’s Robert Fildes and Keith Ord of Georgetown University.